Zedrion/data202-assignments/README.md

 ## Overview

 A collection of R Markdown (`.Rmd`) files, each a small project, exploring data manipulation, analysis, and visualization using R and SQL.
+Completed as part of **DATA202 - Data Management and Programming** (2025) course projects.

 Many processes in working with data are showcased, including:
 - Data wrangling with `dplyr` and base R